Adyen/adyen-commercetools/notification/docs/IntegrationGuide.md

  1. Go to your [Adyen Customer Area](https://ca-live.adyen.com/ca/ca/login.shtml).
  1. Hover **Account** in the menu and select **Server communication**
 ![image](https://user-images.githubusercontent.com/9251453/55414133-e5b13100-556a-11e9-89ac-a9ebbf72bfdf.png)
  1. You will see the list of available notifications.
-Click on **add** button of the "Standard notification".
+Click on **Add** button of the "Standard notification".
  1. In the opened form change the **URL** under the **Transport** section to the one which exposes the notification module